 Kodagu district selected for this study on Devara kadu, has 1214 Devara kadu in 5000 acres.
 The district has two forest divisions : Madikeri forest division in the high rainfall zone of evergreen forests and the Virajpet division in the drier eastern fringe, with moist deciduous forests.
 From these two ranges four villages each were selected at random.
 From each village 10 respondents were chosen at random.
 Primary data relating to Devara kadu were obtained for 15 Devara kadu(s).
-Kushalappa (1999) study on Devara Kadu eliciting data from Temple committee members regarding management of Devara Kadu, information on deities associated, festivals celebrated, rituals followed, different communities involved, encroachments and development activities undertaken in the Devara kadu had data on other 25 Devara Kadu(s), which were also used in this study.

-In this study data were collected using pre-tested schedule, information regarding knowledge and opinion on Devara kadu, current contribution made towards Devara kadu to which the planter/ farmer respondent visits and also the Devara kadu which s/he does not visit were obtained.
-Further their willingness to pay annually for preserving the Devara kadu in their village as well as for the Devara kadu in another village that they normally do not visit were also obtained.
-Information relating to socio economic aspects like social role, education, family composition, land holding and crop economics were also elicited from the respondents.
-Information regarding the traditional values of the respondents towards their ancestral home - "Iynmane", the ancestral burial place "Kaimada" and contributions towards the same, were also obtained.
+Data were collected using pre-tested schedule, information regarding knowledge and opinion on Devara kadu, current contribution made towards Devara kadu to which the planter/ farmer respondent visits and also from respondents who do not visit the Devara kadu.
+Further their willingness to pay annually for preserving the Devara kadu in their village and for the Devara kadu in other villages (that they normally do not visit) were obtained.
+Information relating to socio economic aspects like social role, education, family composition, land holding and crop economics were elicited.
+Information on traditional values of ancestral home - "lynmane", the ancestral burial place "Kaimada" and contributions towards the same, were also obtained.